 Manual Dexterity Uses Complex Cognitive Processes

 They enrolled 326 physically and mentally healthy Japanese men and women over the age of 60.
-They gave each one handgrip strength and dexterity tests, three tests of executive function and a commonly used all round test of mental ability called the Mini-Mental State Examination.
+They gave each one handgrip strength and dexterity tests, three tests of executive function, and a commonly used all-around test of mental ability called the Mini-Mental State Examination.

-The researchers believe the reason why dexterity may be more important than grip is because it requires not only hand and finger co-ordination with the eyes, but also requires complex cognitive processes seen in executive function.
+The researchers believe the reason why dexterity may be more important than grip is because it requires not only hand and finger coordination with the eyes but also complex cognitive processes seen in executive function.
 They believe these processes have a lesser role in muscle strength but a strong role in performing fine motor movements.

 Handgrip strength has established itself in importance and it seems from this study that manual dexterity may eventually also establish itself as a key brain health indicator.
 This is supported by not only the above study but also by the following two studies.